cbaggers/sdl2-game-controller-db/README.md

 Building on top of the work by the [SDL_GameControllerDB project](https://github.com/cbaggers/SDL_GameControllerDB/blob/master/LICENSE) we make the bindings available to lisp programs.

+It exposes 1 function, `load-db` which loads the definitions into cl-sdl2.

 Originally I wanted to use their txt file directly but cl-sdl2 had some issues.
 This represents our first attempt at dealing with this issue

 - `(ql:quicklisp :sdl2-game-controller-db)`